Maja: Departing Bordeaux forward thanks Fulham for opportunity to play in the Premier League | Goal.com

 The attacker was eligible to play for England but chose to represent the Nigeria national team and made his debut for the African country against Ukraine in a friendly in 2019.

-Maja will hope to deliver more impressive club performances to earn a regular call-up to the Super Eagles.
+Maja will hope to impress at club level to earn regular call-ups to the Super Eagles.